Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 In addition, nitrates can lower your blood pressure, and help protect you from heart attacks and strokes.
 Beets have also be shown to help people maintain lower blood suger levels (hypoglycaemia).

-Spirulina is a type of blue-green algae that thrives in fresh water & alkaline environments, it is known as one of the most nutrient-dense foods on the planet, rich in protein, vitimins, and minerals.
+Spirulina is known as one of the most nutrient-dense foods on the planet, rich in protein, vitamins, and minerals.
 Spirulina is classified as a "superfood" due to its high nutritional value.
-With over 60% protein content, it is an exellent plant-based protein source.
-It also contains antioxidants, essential fatty acids, and bioavailable iron, making it a powerhouse for human health.
-Its vibrant blue-green color comes from chlorophyll, which has its own array of amazing benifits.
+With over 60% protein content, it is an excellent plant-based protein source.
+It also contains antioxidants, essential fatty acids, and bioavailable iron, it is an amazing choice for human health.
+Its vibrant blue-green color comes from chlorophyll.
+While some claim it has many health benefits including skin health, wound healing, and detoxification.

-Spirulina has a remarkable history that dates back thousands of years.
-Ancient civilization like the Aztecs, and Kenebu people were among the first to discover spirulina.
+Spirulina dates back thousands of years to ancient civilization like the Aztecs, and Kenebu people how were among the first to discover spirulina.
 In 16th-century Mexico, the Aztecs harvested spirulina from Lake Texcoco.
 They called it "tecuitlal".
-Aztec warriors often relied on its high protein content for strength, and endurance.
+Aztec warriors relied on its high protein content for strength, and endurance.
 This practice was documented by Spanish conquistadors.

 FATTY ACIDS: omegas 3 & 6